5 Small Cap ETFs to Keep an Eye on This Year

 On the management side, Tim Seymour runs this fund.
-He’s a recognized investor in the cannabis industry with over 20 years of experience.
+He’s a recognized investor in the cannabis industry with more than 20 years of experience.
 Seymour also regularly interviews leading cannabis company CEOs and regulators on the CNBC show Fast Money.

 Amplify Seymour Cannabis has 28 holdings.
 It is not index-based and is actively managed to match the daily risks and opportunities that occur in the cannabis industry.

-For even more opportunities in this industry, consider checking out these other top 5 marijuana ETFs.
+For even more opportunities in this industry, consider checking out these other top five marijuana ETFs.

 iShares Morningstar Small-Cap Growth ETF